 Note: This is a work in progress.
 I intend to update it in the future with illustrations and may take some video to help clarify the process.
 For now, I've tried to be as detailed as possible in the written instructions.
 If anything is unclear, please don't hesitate to contact me with any questions.

-If you prefer to purchase a completed masks in beautiful, vibrant designer patterns on 100% quilting cotton, I have some available at the Arts Market (790 Queen East, Toronto) and online.
+If you prefer to purchase a completed mask in beautiful, vibrant designer patterns on 100% quilting cotton, I have them available at the Arts Market (790 Queen East, Toronto).

 For best results, use good quality cotton fabric, and pre-wash all pieces.

 1x BACK PANEL: 7 ½“ x 7” [small: 7 ½” x 6”] (plain/light pattern)

 1x FRONT PANEL: 7 ½“ x 7” [small: 7 ½” x 6”] good quality cotton fabric rectangles for outside (dark/pattern)

 2x SIDE CHANNELS: 3” x 4 ½” strip

 8” thin wire for nose strip or aluminum bar with adhesive

 1 TIE: 48“ paracord or 36-40” shock cord/elastic